dfinity/sdk/docs/concepts/pull-dependencies.md

 The interoperability of canisters on the Internet Computer (IC) is an important feature.

-`dfx` provides a consistent developer workflow for integrating thrid-party canisters.
+`dfx` provides a consistent developer workflow for integrating third-party canisters.

 A service provider attaches [necessary metadata](canister-metadata.md) to the canister wasm.